ktm-etechnologies/ktm-etechnologies.github.io/index.md

+## About KTM Technologies

-> KTM Technologies is specializing in the development of light-weight electric
-> vehicles and related automotive components and engineering activities.
+KTM Technologies is specializing in the development of light-weight electric vehicles and related automotive components and engineering activities.
-> Services include concept studies and prototype vehicle development, market
-> research and benchmark, mechanical- and electrical design, supplier
-> selection and rapid component development for both hard- and software.
+Services include concept studies and prototype vehicle development, market research and benchmark, mechanical- and electrical design, supplier selection and rapid component development for both hard- and software.
-> The work is underpinned by industry standard simulation tools for
-> of structural and CFD analysis as well as crash simulation and energy
-> consumption assessment to determine the expected range of electric vehicle
+The work is underpinned by industry standard simulation tools for of structural and CFD analysis as well as crash simulation and energy consumption assessment to determine the expected range of electric vehicle designs.

-> designs.
+KTM Technologies is offering its services to companies within the KTM and Pierer corporations, as well as to external customers such as German and international automotive OEMs.

 For more information about our general portfolio please visit https://www.ktm-technologies.com  .